Azure VM Agents0.6.1Minimum Jenkins requirement: 1.653ID: azure-vm-agents

 Add a New Azure VM Agent Template

-- Specify the retention time in minutes.
+- Idle Retention Strategy.
+You can specify the retention time in minutes.
 This defines the number of minutes Jenkins can wait before automatically deleting an idle agent.
 Specify 0 if you do not want idle agents to be deleted automatically.

 - If "Utilize this node as much as possible" is selected, then Jenkins may run any job on the agent as long as it is available.